Owner Surrender & Rehoming Resources

 How to Get an Appointment & What to Bring

-- Call between 8:00 am - 9:00 am Monday-Friday to see if there is a space for your pet(s) that day.
+- Call between 8:00 am - 9:00 am on Tuesdays or Thursdays to see if there is a space for your pet(s) that day.
 If there is an opening you will be given a time that same afternoon to bring your pet(s) in.

 - You will be required to complete surrender paperwork.
 North Carolina law requires the owner’s signature in order to relinquish the pet.
 The owner must bring in the pet themselves.

 - At the time of surrender we will need a government issued identification card and proof of Pitt County Residency.

 - The surrender fee of $20 (per animal) can be paid by cash, check or credit card.